sabyrzhan/learning-progress/pages/Design Patterns.md

 				- ***Extrinsic***: the one that is changed and dependent to external context.
 It need to be passed to the object in order to perform operation.
 			- **Factory**: the one that picks the object by some part of the intrinsic state and creates new object if does not exist.
 			- **Client or Context**: the owner of the contextual data.
 The client passes the contextual data to flyweight object to perform operation.
 Client sees the object as a template and uses Factory to get the it instead of creating it directly.
+	- ### Proxy Pattern
+	  collapsed:: true
+		- **Problem**
+		  Let's say we have an HTTP client to remote REST service.
+It is a really basic client that does not have much functionality related to distributed environment: like better logging, retrier, pooling, caching etc. How can we add such functionality to each method without breaking SRP and OCP?
+Also keeping the same interface and make it swappable in our system?
+		- **Solution**
+		  We can use Proxy pattern for that.
+By aggregating the target client and implementing the common interface we can add our function before and after calling the target method.
+The purpose of the pattern is not to change the behavior but extend the existing methods with supporting functionality and forward the request to target method.